Iveta26/tech-cicd/ansible.md

 # Intro to Ansible

+Ansible is a suite of software tools that enables infrastructure as code.
+It is open-source and the suite includes software provisioning, configuration management, and application deployment functionality.

+Benefits of Ansible

+Flexible: You can orchestrate the entire application environment no matter where it's deployed.
+You can also customize it based on your needs.

+Agentless: You don't need to install any other software or firewall ports on the client systems you want to automate.

 1. Update and upgrade on all machines to check internet connection
 2. Install ansible in the controller